-PCI DSS is the Payment Card Industry’s Data Security Standard, a regulation created to increase controls over cardholder data and reduce fraud.
+PCI DSS is the Payment Card Industry’s Data Security Standard, which was created by the Payment Card Industry Security Standards Council to increase controls over sensitive cardholder data and reduce fraud.
 It applies to any organization that processes credit or debit cards.
 While PCI DSS compliance has been shown to protect businesses against data breach, the majority of organizations today do not achieve and maintain compliance.

 When facing a compliance audit for the newest version of PCI DSS, one global health IT company turned to managed file transfer for help.
 See how they’ve achieved PCI-compliant file transfers in this case study.
 Read More